Mon-keyBoy/house_of_sharad/README.md

 core of the entire rootkit and what allows for code execution upon the condition of a packet with a certain source port being seen.
 I could not have done this without his help.

+Secondly, the functionality that hides file is completely 1 for 1 ripped from BlueDragonSecurity's(bluedragonsecurity) repo bds_freebsd.
+Big thanks for making this.

 An important note, the current .ko files are only usable for pfSense 2.7.2 CE.
 You to compile these yourself, you must do it within a pfSense box, NOT a compatable freeBSD kernel.
 To be able to compile within pfSense you must follow the steps outlined in "extra/how_to_setup_pfsense_to_compile.txt".